API/CLI Reference

 • Have a Google Cloud user account with at least the minimum required permissions to install Burla.
 Or: Just run burla install, if you're missing any permissions it will tell you which ones!

-Exact minimum required permissions
+Exact minimum required permissions (very specific)

 1. Service Usage API (serviceusage.googleapis.com):